🪄 Install asdf: One Runtime Manager to Rule All Dev Environments#

 Final Words#

-For the time being, that is all from me regarding asdf.
+For the time being, that is all from me regarding asdf-vm.
 I hope to have presented a compelling case as to why you should give multi-lingual runtime environment managers a try and get a bit farther from the “it works on my machine days” which hunt many of us in our dreams.

-Thank you for reading and remember that feedback is always welcome and appreciated; you may contact me via email or social media.
-Let me know if there’s anything else you’d like to know, there’s something you’d like to have corrected, translated, added or clarified further.
+As always, thank you for reading and remember that feedback is welcome and appreciated; you may contact me via email or social media.
+Let me know if there's anything else you'd like to know, something you'd like to have corrected, translated, added or clarified further.

 Footnotes#